defold/doc/docs/en/manuals/project-settings.md

 ![Project settings](images/project-settings/settings.jpg)

 Below are all the available settings, arranged by section.
-Some settings are not yet exposed in the settings editor (these are marked "hidden setting" below), but can be set manually by right clicking "game.project" and selecting <kbd>Open With ▸ Text Editor</kbd>.
+Some settings are not yet exposed in the settings editor (these are marked "hidden setting" below), but can be set manually by right clicking *game.project* and selecting <kbd>Open With ▸ Text Editor</kbd>.

 ## Sections and settings